Stefafrontani/ticketing-app/README.md

 We have to create this script because the npm run test keeps watching the files and will not be usefull in a CI run test command.
 It would just hangs in there
 $ npm run test:ci

+### Running Tests on PR Creation

+Comments on the commit